High Net Worth Individuals

 • Where do high net worth individuals hang out?

-A high net worth individual is a phrase usually used to refer to people having over $1 million in liquid assets.
+High net worth is a phrase usually used to refer to people having over $1 million in liquid assets.
 Liquid assets refer to assets that can be easily converted into cash.
-These include cash, cash equivalents, stocks, mutual funds, accounts receivable, etc.
+These include cash, cash equivalents, stocks, mutual funds, and accounts receivable.

 As a high net worth individual, you can also access specialized services offered by investment banks, wealth managers, and asset management companies.
 These services are designed to help you sustain and grow the value of your assets, protect your legacy, and plan for retirement.